-how does garbage disposal work
+How does garbage disposal work

 Plumbing

-The answer to 'how does garbage disposal work' is that a garbage disposal is an electrical appliance installed under the kitchen sink that grinds up food waste into small pieces so it can be easily flushed down the drain.
-It has a motor that spins a set of metal impellers or blades to shred the food into a fine slurry that can be washed away by running water.
+The answer to 'how does garbage disposal work' is that a garbage disposal is an electrical appliance installed under the kitchen sink that grinds up food waste so it can be flushed down the drain.
+When you turn on the disposal, an electric motor spins metal impellers that quickly grind up any food scraps that are fed into the disposal.
+This ground-up food waste is then flushed away with water down the drain, preventing it from clogging the pipes.

 Step-by-Step Guide